Gibbatron/Gibbatron.github.io/rnaseq-course-d4.md

 <img src="/assets/img/figure-20.png" alt="Samples and contrasts tables" width="1000"/>

+---
 #### Results section
+---
+---

 - This is where all of the plots and data are presented.

+---
 ##### Counts
+---
+---

 - Tells us how many input genes we had, and how many we had after filtering for low abundance.

+---
 ##### Exploratory analysis
+---
+---

 - Shows us a range of plots that allow us to explore the data.

+**Box plots**
-- **Box plots** shows us the distribution of abundance values across the samples.
+- show us the distribution of abundance values across the samples.
 - Here we can see that we have 3 plots, one for each data type.
 We can see that normalisation and variance stabilisation has done a good gob.
 The purpose of this process is to adjust for differences in sequencing depth, control for different library sizes, minimize technical variability, and stabilise the variance across read counts.

 <img src="/assets/img/figure-21.png" alt="boxplots" width="1000"/>

+**Density plots**
-- **Density plots** give us an idea of overall expression levels across the dataset.
+- Give us an idea of overall expression levels across the dataset.
 Again, this section shows us the density plots across the 3 different data types.
 - From the top 2 plots, it would be difficult to determine what is considered 'normal' expression here, as we have a lot of expression across the board.
 The point of normalisation and variance stabilisation is to make this easier to determine what is considered 'normal' expression and what is considered over expressed.
 - We can see that in the variance stabilised plot, most of our genes are lowly/normally expressed (as indicated by the high peak on the left) and then we have a lwoer number of genes that would be considered over expressed.

 <img src="/assets/img/figure-22.png" alt="density plots" width="1000"/>

+**sample relationships**
-- Next we have the **sample relationships** section.
-Here we will find PCA plots, Scree plots, association plots, dendrograms, and outlier detection plots.
+- Here we will find PCA plots, Scree plots, association plots, dendrograms, and outlier detection plots.

+**PCA**
-- **PCA** plots show us how the samples cluster together.
+- Plots show us how the samples cluster together.
 We can use this to see how similar or different samples are to eachother.
 - The analysis is performed by using the top 500 most variable genes.
 - We can see here that the Cancer samples (786-0) tightly cluster together on both PC1 and PC2 axes, whereas the Control samples (HK-2) are not so tightly clustered.
 - However, there is a clear distinction between the two groups which is important when we are performing out differential analyses.
 We should see that there will be a higher number of differentially expressed genes in this analysis as theres a better separation between the groups.